 The amount of production your structures create per turn depends on the type of structure they are.
 The resource gathering structures such as Lumber Mills or Chemical Plants will produce the same amount as the resource value they are mining at their location.
 For example, a Metal Mine on a basic Metal resource of 14 will produce 14 units of basic Metal a turn.
 A component factory, such as Alloy Factory or Fabrics Factory, can be setup anywhere but require certain resources at their location to operate.
 For example a Polymers Factory requires 2 Basic Minerals, 7 Basic Chemicals and 1 Industrial Chemical a turn to operate.

 When it comes to resources higher values are obviously better but when the total production against a specific resource location becomes large, around 1,000 units per turn, an increasing penalty is applied to all structures producing it.
 This is called the "Overcrowding Penalty" and it increases the cost it takes for structures to operate against that resource.
 It works just like the bonus for Corp HQ or Research bonuses but as a negative value.
 The penalty starts at (10 x Resourve value).
 For example a resource at value 12 will start to get a penalty at 1200 prodction by all corps mining it.
-The penalty scales with that number so another 1200 production, 2400 total will be a penalty of 100% making every structure cost twice as much to run.
+The penalty scales with that number so another 1200 production, 2400 total will be a penalty of 100% making every structure producing that resource cost twice as much to run.
 This penalty insures that, eventually, the lower value resources become viable as more and more production happens in an area.

-It should be noted that this 1,000 unit per turn limit is totaled against ALL corporations producing against it at that location and not just what your corporation is producing.
+It should be noted that this 1200 per turn limit (from our example) is totaled against ALL corporations producing against it at that location and not just what your corporation is producing.
 If you cannot negotiate with the other corporations to keep the penalty down then you should consider mining at another location even if the resource value is lower.
 You can also always choose to attack but the Terran Federation will eventually show up to defend anywhere on Earth!

 Every star system has a handful of asteroids scattered through it.
 These asteroids have resources on them similar to moons; however, structures cannot be placed on asteroids at all as they are considered to be “In Space”.
 You can have any ship “Mine Asteroid” at a location with a resource.
 This will put that product directly into the ship’s cargo bay at no additional cost.
 The amount of product that a ship will mine in a turn is equal to the value of the resource for every 100 power the ship has.
 A 100 power ship mining a value 15 resource will mine 15 products a turn.
 A 50 power ship (like a scout) will mine only 7 a turn.
 A 500 power ship will mine 15 x 5 = 75 a turn.
 You also get your Corp Tech Bonus for that particular resource, but no Corp HQ Location bonus.
 If you had a +20% bonus on that same resource you would be mining (15 x 1.20) x 5 = 90 a turn.
 You can also make a fleet of ships with some powerful units combined with freighters and have that fleet mine a field for large quantities.

 Mining is designed for small scale ships to easily gather a needed resource quickly and easily and is not practical for huge operations.
 There is an Overcrowding mechanic on asteroid mining similar to normal structures.
-After 1000 total power mining a location in a single turn, every 1000 power worth of ships mining that same location in the same turn will cause a drop in production for everyone.
-The penalty is divide the total quantity by 1 + (0.1 for every 1000 power past the first).
-For example mining a 15 value resource at 3000 power would be (15 x 30) / 1.2 = 375 and not 450 it normally would have been.
+After 100 total power mining a location in a single turn it will cause a drop in production for everyone.
+The penalty is divide the total quantity by 1 + (Power/1000).
+For example mining a 15 value resource at 1200 power would be (15 x 12) / 2.1 = 85 and not 180 it normally would have been.
 This makes for an exponentialy sharp diminishing return on mining past 100 power in which you can never mine more than 10 times the value of the resource even with a huge fleet.

 All Structures can be upgraded in level up to level 10.
 Increasing thier level multiplies how much they cost, how much they produce per turn and even thier hit points.
 Upgrading a structure is nearly identical to building several more of the same thing however upgrading a single structure costs less to construct, less to maintain logistically and also has a higher output efficiency.
 Below is a table that shows how the upgrade effects progress: